slacy/openmusictheory.github.io/sonataThematicModules.md

 Thematically, the S theme is much looser than the P theme.
 It is typical to find extended continuations and expanded cadential passages, all as a means towards dramatizing the eventual arrival at the EEC.

-It is important to note that new melodic material _is not_ a requirement of S. In fact, many sonatas–especially those composed by Haydn–have S themes that resemble the P theme.
+It is important to note that new melodic material _is not_ a requirement of S. In fact, many sonatas – especially those composed by Haydn – have S themes that resemble the P theme.
 (These are called mono-thematic sonatas.)

 ## Closing module (C)